Pisania (trading post)

-Pisania, was a settlement in The Gambia.
+Pisania was a settlement in The Gambia.
 It was visited by the British explorers Mungo Park and Daniel Houghton on their expeditions into the interior of Africa.
 It has since become the town of Karantaba Tenda.

 History

 Foundation

-In the late 18th century, British traders began independent establishing factories at settlements along the Gambia River.
+In the late 18th century, British traders began independently establishing factories at settlements along the Gambia River.
 By 1786, a factory had been established north of MacCarthy Island, at a place named Pisania.
 This factory, and the surrounding settlement, were likely established by two brothers named Aynsley, one of whom, Robert, was likely captured by the French in 1779, but returned soon after.
 In 1791, the Aynsleys were joined by a surgeon named John Laidley.

 Mungo Park

 Mungo Park arrived in Pisania from Jufureh in July 1795.
 He was befriended by Laidley and stayed with him for six months.
 While in Pisania, he studied Mandinka and collected information on the neighbouring countries.
 He left Pisania on 1 December, but returned after his journey into the interior of Africa on 10 June 1797.
 Laidley had died earlier in the year in Barbados, while on his way home to England.